 Home Exercise While Social Distancing: Great Ways to Stay Active

 For the last few months, people all over the world have learned to adjust to “a new normal’.
-This includes doing things like working from home, seeing friends and family less than usual and going to fewer places.
+This includes doing things like working from home, seeing friends and family less than usual, and going to fewer places.
 Another change?
 Many gyms and fitness centers have closed temporarily, meaning that people need to get their exercises in other ways.
+Home exercise is becoming much more popular, but are there exercises that are “better” than others?

-Luckily for these people, there are plenty of options for home exercise while social distancing.
+Luckily for the people asking, there are plenty of options for home exercise while social distancing.

 Even though children are not typically the ones utilizing gym equipment, consider them when it comes to home exercises.
 Many children have been home from school since mid to late March.
 It’s not a stretch to think that their physical fitness routines have been disrupted, too.
 When contemplating home exercises to keep the body fit, including activities suitable for people of all ages is important.